minimaxir/automl-gs/README.md

   * `model.py`: The generated model file.
   * `pipeline.py`: The generated pipeline file.
   * `requirements.txt`: The generated requirements file.
-  * `/encoders`: A folder containing JSON-seralized encoder files
+  * `/encoders`: A folder containing JSON-serialized encoder files
   * `/metadata`: A folder containing training statistics + other cool stuff not yet implemented!
   * The model itself (format depends on framework)
 * `automl_results.csv`: A CSV containing the training results after each epoch and the hyperparameters used to train at that time.